f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

   :align: center
   :scale: 70%

 The r5600 model has 32 vCPU’s, but 6 of those vCPU’s are reserved for use by the F5OS platform layer.
 This is different than iSeries where each vCPU gave a portion of its processing and memory to the hypervisor when vCMP was enabled.
 In the r5600, 12 vCPU’s are available for tenants since the other 6 are reserved for F5OS, and 14 are disabled via licensing.
+Note there is a limit of 8 tenants on thr r5600.
 The diagram below depicts the r5600 vCPU allocation:

 .. image:: images/rseries_performance_and_sizing/image15.png
   :align: center